 Ultralife is committed to complying with the Rule and the responsible sourcing of our supply chain.
 Our RCOI and due diligence processes continue to evolve and improve.
-During the reporting period, improvements over the previous reporting period included:
+Improvements in recent years include:

 - a.
 Achieved a greater response rate on supplier requests; - b.
 Identified a greater number of SORs potentially sourced in our supply chain for Necessary 3TG; - c.
 Established defined risk assessment criteria to identify SORs which present a heightened level of risk; - d.
 Continued communication to our suppliers to emphasize our commitment for a conflict-free supply chain and our expectation of their full cooperation, support and diligence in this effort.